IonCube

 running older files on newer versions of PHP.

 The encoding products were subsequently ported to FreeBSD, Microsoft Windows and Mac OS X, and the range of products expanded to offer additional features such as product licensing and encryption of non-PHP files.
-In July 2004 a Windows GUI was introduced, no longer requiring use of the command line for Windows users.
+In July 2004, a Windows GUI was introduced, no longer requiring use of the command line for Windows users.

 In 2004, ionCube introduced their Package Foundry product, IPF, for Linux and Windows.
-IPF allows web applications to be packaged as a Windows executable installer that can automatically deploy a web application to a remote server, as well as performing various installation and configuration tasks, and launching the browser on the main page of the installed application.
+IPF allows web applications to be packaged as a Windows executable installer that can automatically deploy a web application to a remote server, as well as perform various installation and configuration tasks and launching the browser on the main page of the installed application.

-ionCube also produce a product called the Bundler.
+ionCube also produces a product called the Bundler.
 Unrelated to PHP, the Bundler is a Windows and Linux tool to produce self-extracting archives for Windows.

-In December 2010 ionCube released version 7.0 of their Encoder, including support for the PHP 5.3 language.
+In December 2010, ionCube released version 7.0 of their Encoder, including support for the PHP 5.3 language.

-In May 2013 ionCube released version 8.0 with support for encoding the PHP 5.4 language.
-This was followed by an 8.1 release in October 2013 with changes including an updated GUI, enhanced security and a feature to assist selecting optimal security settings.
+In May 2013, ionCube released version 8.0 with support for encoding the PHP 5.4 language.
+This was followed by an 8.1 release in October 2013 with changes including an updated GUI, enhanced security, and a feature to assist in selecting optimal security settings.
 February 2014 saw the release of Encoder 8.2 with some new features, and most notably a GUI for OS X users.
 As of April 18, 2014, Encoder 8.3 was released with support for encoding PHP 5.5 language features.

-In May 2015 ionCube released version 9 with support for PHP 5.6 language syntax and new security features such as decrypting compiled code using algorithmically runtime generated keys rather than static keys, followed by version 10 with support for PHP 7.1 in August 2017.
+In May 2015, ionCube released version 9 with support for PHP 5.6 language syntax and new security features such as decrypting compiled code using algorithmically generated runtime generated keys rather than static keys, followed by version 10 with support for PHP 7.1 in August 2017.

 Version 11 was subsequently released to support PHP 7.4 in October 2021 and version 12 for PHP 8.1 in August 2022.

 ionCube24

-In Q1 2015, ionCube introduced a service called ionCube24 offering realtime malware protection for PHP websites. ionCube24 uses the ionCube Loader to monitor and block any unexpected PHP code, as might be introduced by a software vulnerability exploit, before it executes.
-Alongside the security aspect of ionCube24, it also provides realtime PHP and Javascript error reporting, along with server monitoring from various regions including Asia, North America and Europe.
+In Q1 2015, ionCube introduced a service called ionCube24, offering real-time malware protection for PHP websites. ionCube24 uses the ionCube Loader to monitor and block any unexpected PHP code, as might be introduced by a software vulnerability exploit, before it executes.
+Alongside the security aspect of ionCube24, it also provides real-time PHP and JavaScript error reporting, along with server monitoring from various regions, including Asia, North America and Europe.

+Conferences

+ionCube was invited to talk about their EPIK community project and Minecraft with NetBeans JavaOne in San Francisco October 2014.

+In December 2014, ionCube presented a talk at the 2014 Google Developers Group DevFest conference in Istanbul, Turkey, about how websites can be hacked and how this can be prevented, featuring a live proof of concept demonstration with an emergency light and car alarm triggered when a website intrusion was detected.